-This means that excellent English skills are required – I’m talking about subordinate conjunctions, independent clauses, passive voice and all the rest.
+This means that excellent English skills are required – I’m talking about subordinate conjunctions, independent clauses, passive voice, and all the rest.
 Basically, you need to memorise everything relating to the correct construction of a sentence.
 The three main areas are:

 - Standard writing conventions and formatting

 To improve your spelling, my somewhat clichéd advice is to read more, and to read widely.
 Go outside your comfort zone and familiarise yourself with previously unknown words.
-You could also try reading a dictionary from cover to cover, but I bet that you’ll fall asleep after a few pages.
+You could also try reading a dictionary from cover to cover, but I bet you’ll fall asleep after a few pages.
 Good literature is brain food, and infinitely more entertaining.

 The same goes for understanding writing conventions.
 If you’re interested in proofreading a specific medium, get out there and start reading.
 Blogging, for example, has very different formatting requirements to a book.